 The Swiss watch has been a symbol of status and luxury since the dawn of horological time.
-In the modern world, where Swiss companies have staff all over the world, the world of horology has changed and with it has come a deluge of watches from incredible brands that hail from all over the world.
+In the modern era, where Swiss companies have staff all over this interconnected world of ours, horology has changed and with it has come a deluge of watches from incredible brands that hail from all over the world.

 In this article, we’re breaking down our 7 favorite Swiss watch brands that have great options at prices the rest of us can afford.
-We’re specifically looking for good looking, mechanically or historically significant, or great value timepieces that offer their wearer a superior ownership experience.
+We’re specifically looking for attractive, mechanically or historically significant, or great value timepieces that offer their wearer a superior ownership experience.

 What We’re Looking For